ervinismu/sec-links/README.md

 - [darknetdiaries](https://darknetdiaries.com/) - This is a podcast about hackers, breaches, shadow government activity, hacktivism, cybercrime, and all the things that dwell on the hidden parts of the network.
 New episodes every first Tuesday of the month.

 ## 5. Upskill

+### Academy or Training
+- [academy.tcm-sec](https://academy.tcm-sec.com/) - training and certification from tcm-sec.
+- [zerodayengineering](https://zerodayengineering.com/) - Zero Day vulnerability research and training.
 - [hackthebox](https://hackthebox.com) - Hack The Box gives individuals, businesses and universities the tools they need to continuously improve their cybersecurity capabilities — all in one place.
 - [tryhackme](https://tryhackme.com/) - We're a gamified, hands-on cyber security training platform that you can access through your browser, with blue, red and purple team content for all skill levels.
 - [root-me](https://www.root-me.org) - The fast, easy, and affordable way to train your hacking skills.

-### Training
-- [academy.tcm-sec](https://academy.tcm-sec.com/) - training and certification from tcm-sec.
-- [zerodayengineering](https://zerodayengineering.com/) - Zero Day vulnerability research and training.

 ### Youtube Channel
 - [youtube.com/@jstrosch](https://www.youtube.com/@jstrosch) - videos about malware analysis, reverse engineering and other cyber security topics.